Zerkjito/movie-watchlist-api/README.md

 ### Testing

-You may use well-reputed tools such as Requestly, ThunderClient, Postman etc.
+You may use well-reputed tools such as Postman, Requestly, ThunderClient etc.

 ---